-Managers of funds need to ensure that all documents given to investors, in particular the offering documentation and all advertising material, disclose all facts and circumstances relevant to prospective investors fully and correctly.
-Additionally, special care should be taken that any opinions and plans disclosed to investors are reasonable, and based on verifiable facts.
-Special care also needs to be taken to ensure that the wording of the documents is not too complicated or technical; otherwise there is a risk that this could be seen as insufficient disclosure.
+Managers of funds have to ensure that all documents given to investors, in particular the offering documentation and all advertising material, disclose all facts and circumstances relevant to prospective investors fully and correctly.
+Additionally, special care should be taken that any opinions and plans disclosed to investors are reasonable and based on verifiable facts.
+Special care must also be taken to ensure that the wording of documents is not too complicated or technical, otherwise there is a risk that this could be seen as insufficient disclosure.
 Austrian courts do, by and large, take into account the types of investors to which such offering documentation is addressed, and may take a less restrictive position in cases where an offer is solely addressed to institutional investors (as opposed to offers addressed to retail investors).

 In the case of insufficient disclosure, managers are faced primarily with damage claims, rescission claims, or a combination of both by investors; additionally, regulatory sanctions and – in extreme cases – criminal sanctions may apply.

-- c key terms of the investment (see above);
+- key terms of the investment (see above);

-- e track record of the manager and its executives; and
+- track record of the manager and its executives; and

 The method of solicitation is mainly influenced by regulatory constraints.
 Most commonly, solicitation is made by way of an information or offering memorandum.
 Potential key investors are typically contacted at an early stage to gauge their initial interest.
-Unless there are regulatory constraints (such as in the case of public offers falling under the scope of the Austrian Capital Markets Act), investors are invited to follow-up meetings or given the opportunity for a limited due diligence.
-Depending on the size of the fundraising, managers may also appoint third-party promoters to assist in identifying potential investors; also in addition, outside counsel is retained to prepare the documentation for the fundraising.
+Unless there are regulatory constraints (such as in the case of public offers falling under the scope of the Austrian Capital Markets Act or the EU Prospectus Regulation), investors are invited to follow-up meetings or given the opportunity for a limited due diligence.
+Depending on the size of the fundraising, managers may also appoint third-party promoters to assist in identifying potential investors; in addition, outside counsel is retained to prepare the documentation for the fundraising.

 Limitations on solicitation